minkeiken/Airflow-ETL-by-Python/README.md

 2. rename the columns where the column names contain English.
 We have finished all the transformations, so let’s save this to a staging table using the `to_sql()` function.
 3. perform similar operations on Product Subcategory and Product Category tables.
 Drop the unwanted columns and rename a few columns,
 4.  save the updates to tables with “src” prefix.

+with prdProduct_model.py, to build the final product model, we will query all three tables.
+There is data type mismatch so will convert the column to integer.

+Then, we merge the three DataFrames into a single dataframe and save it into a table with the “prd” prefix.